E-cigarettes: Just The Facts

 They also don’t have other chemicals like tar and carbon monoxide that are found in tobacco smoke.
-E-cigs, also known as ‘vapourisers’, can come in lots of different designs.
+E-cigs, also known as ‘vapes’, come in lots of different designs.

-They have been sold as cheaper and more healthy than smoking and have become very popular in the UK in the last few years.
-This is mostly with people who are trying to give up or cut down on smoking tobacco.
+E-cigarettes are less harmful and cheaper alternatives to smoking, and have become very popular in the UK over recent years This is mostly with people who are trying to give up or cut down on smoking tobacco.

 What’s in them?

-E-cigs VS normal cigarettes
+E-cigs vs normal cigarettes

 E-cigs and the law

-- From 1st October 2015 it became illegal for a retailer to sell electronic cigarettes or e-liquids to anyone under the age of 18.
+- From 1 October 2015, it became illegal for a retailer to sell electronic cigarettes or e-liquids to anyone under the age of 18.
 It also became illegal for an adult to purchase any nicotine containing product on behalf of someone under 18, which would include E-cigarettes or E-liquids which contain nicotine.

-- All e-cigs should be kite marked and have the CE sign as this is recognised National standard.
+- All e-cigs should be kite marked and have the CE sign as this is the recognised National standard.

-2 very good reasons why non-smokers should not start using e-cigs
+There are very good reasons why non-smokers should not start using e-cigs

 How to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
-Alternatively you can always contact your public health nurse.
+Alternatively you can always contact your school nurse.